homeflow/homeflow.github.io/_posts/appendix/2015-11-29-theme-colours.md

 ---
 Here is a list of the configurable colours which are available, these can all be used in your themes css to allow colours to be customizable.

-find out how to configure your theme to use these colours [here](/best-practices/custom-css).
+Find out how to configure your theme to use these colours [here](/best-practices/custom-css).

 ####Main Colours
 **Primary colour:** The main colour used by your agency.
 It is generally a bold colour, and probably the most dominant in your logo.
 It will most often be used for large areas of colour and text headings.